- Employee relations management skills

 Chicago, IL | June 20XX – Present

-- Advised managers on employee relations issues, showcasing expertise in conflict resolution and labor law compliance
+- Advised managers on employee relations issues, balancing legal compliance with thoughtful, people-first conflict resolution

-- Maintained HRIS records and ensured compliance with company policies and legal standards, highlighting attention to detail and integrity
+- Maintained HRIS records with strict adherence to company policies and legal standards, ensuring zero compliance gaps

 Step 3: Use numbers to support your HR achievements